PX4/PX4-user_guide/en/assembly/quick_start_durandal.md

 ### Battery Configuration

-The battery/power setup must be configured in [Power Settings](../config/battery.md).
+The battery/power setup must be configured in [Battery Estimation Tuning](../config/battery.md).
 For either Power Module you will need to configure the _Number of Cells_.

 You will not need to update the _voltage divider_ unless you are using some other power module (e.g. the one from the Pixracer).